Dynamic Clue Bottlenecks: Towards Interpretable-by-Design Visual Question Answering: Dynamic Clue Bottlenecks VQA

-\subsection{Visual Clue Generator}
+As illustrated in Figure \ref{fig:position}, blackbox VQA methods in general learn a function $m$ for the answer prediction $y = m(x)$ where x denotes the question and image input.
+In contrast, our \modelname composes two functions $f$ and $g$ and predicts following $y = f(g(x))$, where $g(x)$ is our bottleneck model induced by visual clues, and $f$ is a natural language inference (NLI) function.
+To better illustrate our overall method, we first define the aforementioned term as following.

-We define \textit{Visual Clue} as natural language descriptions that help to answer the question while grounded to the corresponding image.
-For clarification, for same question and different images, or same image and different questions, visual clues should be different.
-The goal of this step is to develop a Visual-LLM to complete this step, and we modify and fine-tune the BLIP-2 model \cite{li2023blip} for this purpose, as shown in Figure \ref{fig:blip}.
-The model is trained with the standard language modeling loss to directly generate all the visual clues given image and question.
+\textbf{Visual Clues.} As illustrated in Figure~\ref{fig:collected_data}, we define \textit{visual clue} as natural language descriptions that help to answer the question while entirely grounded inside the corresponding image.
+This is the intended output of $g(x)$.
+For clarification, our visual clues are dynamic and should be different for cases with same question and different images, or with same image and different questions.
+Example can be found in Figure~\ref{fig:clue_example}.

+Given a visual question answering pair $(v, q, a)$ where $v$ denotes the image, $q$ denotes the question, and $a$ represents the answer respectively, we train a separate multimodal model that generates visual clues grounded in $v, q$.
+Given a set of possible answer proposals $\hat{A} =\{\hat{a_1}, \hat{a_2}, ...\}$, we deduce the final answer based on the visual clues.

+\subsection{Visual Clue Generator $g(x)$}

+This step aims to develop a visual-language model to reason over the image and question and generate visual clues that help lead to an answer.
+Specifically we define

+We implement this function with a fine-tuned BLIP-2 model~\citet{li2023blip} following similar settings as in \citet{instructblip}.
+Specifically, we provide the Q-former module with the question to help it better extract image features and include the question again in input to the frozen LLM inside BLIP-2.
+The frozen LLM input includes image features and a prompt as ``\texttt{Question: \{\textit{$q$}\}.
+Visual Clues: {}}'' during both training and inference.

-There are some differences between the our visual clue generator and the original BLIP-2 model.
-Specifically, as illustrated in Figure \ref{fig:blip}, we add text inputs of the question, and a prompt of the format ``Question: \textit{question} Clues:'' to the Q-former and the frozen LLM during training for our desired output.
-Also, the original BLIP-2 model was mainly trained for image captioning, and for $n$ captions they use $n$ input data, with each data containing one caption.
-In our case, we follow \cite{klein-etal-2022-qasem} and use $n$ input data, with each data containing one unique permutation of concatenated visual clues if the image has $n$ visual clues.
+Note that there are some differences between our visual clue generator and the original BLIP-2 model.
+When the original BLIP-2 model was trained for image captioning, each image with $N$ gold captions will compose $N$ input data with one single caption in each training input.
+In our case, we find that the generated clues trained this way always share high similarity and have same starting tokens.
+Instead, for a data with $N$ gold visual clues, we follow previous works \citet{klein-etal-2022-qasem,chen-etal-2023-propsegment} and compose $N$ training inputs, each containing one unique permutation of concatenated visual clues.
+The BLIP-2 clue generation model is trained with standard language modeling loss to directly generate all the visual clues at the same time given an image and question.
+This strategy is used to encourage the diversity and comprehensiveness of generated clues.

-\textbf{Implementation Details} We implement our visual clue generator based on the BLIP-2 model in LAVIS library \cite{li2023blip}.
-In our experiments, we adopt two variations of BLIP-2 with the same image encoder ViT-L/14 from CLIP \cite{radford2021learning}) but different frozen LLMs, including FlanT5-XL (3B)and FlanT5-XXL (11B), following the original BLIP-2 paper.